CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

 The result of this sampling step is the index of an exit vertex of the top-level grouping, which will be used for further sampling among the (indirectly) ``retrieved'' set of matched paths.
 What remains to be done is to uniformly sample a matched path from that set, and return the assignment that corresponds to that matched path.

-This approach lets us break the assignment/path-sampling problem down to a sequence of smaller assignment/path-sampling problems that can be performed recursively: at each grouping $g$ visited by the algorithm, the goal is to uniformly sample a matched path from the set of matched paths $P_{g,i}$ (in the proto-CFLOBDD headed by $g$) that lead from $g$'s entry vertex to a specific exit vertex $i$ of $g$.
+To achieve this goal, we take advantage of the structure of matched paths to break the assignment/path-sampling problem down to a sequence of smaller assignment/path-sampling problems that can be performed recursively.
+At each grouping $g$ visited by the algorithm, the goal is to uniformly sample a matched path from the set of matched paths $P_{g,i}$ (in the proto-CFLOBDD headed by $g$) that lead from $g$'s entry vertex to a specific exit vertex $i$ of $g$.

 Consider a grouping $g$ and a given exit vertex $i$.
 For each middle vertex $m$ of $g$, there is some number of matched paths---possibly $0$---from the entry vertex of $g$ that pass through $m$ and eventually reach exit vertex $i$.
 Those numbers of matched paths, when divided by $|P_{g,i}|$, represent a distribution $D_i$ on the set of $g$'s middle vertices.
 Consequently, the first step toward uniformly sampling a matched path from the set $P_{g,i}$ is to sample the index of a middle vertex of $g$ according to distribution $D_i$.
 Call the result of that sampling step $m_{\textit{index}}$.
-Thus, to sample a matched path from the entry vertex of $g$ to exit vertex $i$, we (i) sample a middle vertex of $g$ according to $D_i$ to obtain $m_{\textit{index}}$; (ii) uniformly sample a matched path from $g.\textit{AConnection}$ with respect to the exit vertex of $g.\textit{AConnection}$ that returns to $m_{\textit{index}}$; (iii) uniformly sample a matched path from $g.\textit{BConnections}[m_{\textit{index}}]$ with respect to whichever of its exit vertices is connected to the $i^{\textit{th}}$ exit vertex of $g$; and (iv) append the assignments obtained from steps (ii) and (iii).
+Thus, to sample a matched path from the entry vertex of $g$ to exit vertex $i$, we (i) sample a middle vertex of $g$ according to $D_i$ to obtain $m_{\textit{index}}$; (ii) uniformly sample a matched path from $g.\textit{AConnection}$ with respect to the exit vertex of $g.\textit{AConnection}$ that returns to $m_{\textit{index}}$; (iii) uniformly sample a matched path from $g.\textit{BConnections}[m_{\textit{index}}]$ with respect to whichever of its exit vertices is connected to the $i^{\textit{th}}$ exit vertex of $g$; and (iv) concatenate the assignments obtained from steps (ii) and (iii).

 Only the B-connections of $g$ whose exit vertices are connected to $i$ (the distinguished exit vertex of $g$) can contribute to the paths leading to $i$, and hence we need to select a middle vertex from among those for which the B-connection grouping can lead to $i$.
 For such an $i$-connected B-connection grouping $k$, let $(g.\textit{BReturnTuples}[k])^{-1}[i]$ denote the exit vertex of $g.\textit{BConnections}[k]$ that leads to $i$; i.e., $\langle j, i \rangle \in g.\textit{BReturnTuples}[k] \Leftrightarrow (g.\textit{BReturnTuples}[k])^{-1}[i] = j$.